iulianraduat/sharable-kanban-boards/README.md

 ---

-## How to use a Sharable Kanban board
+## How to use a Shareable Kanban board

 ## Create a board